babowsk1/tvm/b-formal-properties-and-specifications-of-tvm.md

 # B Formal properties and specifications of TVM

-This appendix discusses certain formal properties of TVM that are necessary for executing smart contracts in the TON Blockchain and validating such executions afterwards.
+This appendix discusses certain formal properties of TVM that are necessary for executing smart contracts in the TVM Blockchain and validating such executions afterwards.

 ## B.1 Serialization of the TVM state